At what age do children start losing their baby teeth?

 Answers from Alan Carr, D.M.D.

 Some children are excited to lose their baby teeth, while others are nervous about this childhood milestone.
 If your child wants you to pull out a loose tooth, grasp it firmly with a tissue or piece of gauze and remove it with a quick twist.
 If the tooth is resistant, wait a few days and try again.
 If you're concerned about a baby tooth that doesn't seem to loosen sufficiently on its own, check with your child's dentist.
-He or she may recommend a wait-and-see approach or an extraction in the dental office.
+He or she might recommend a wait-and-see approach or an extraction in the dental office.

 When your child starts to lose his or her baby teeth, reinforce the importance of proper dental care.
 For example: